nintanuki/frankies-corner/README.md

 ### Phase 1 — Get the surface (this is what to buy now)

-This is the only thing my wife needs to order right now. **A simple, fixed-height rectangular desk, about 48" wide** (up to ~55" only if the closet door still clears it), with an open top and room for legs underneath.
+This is the only thing we need to order right now. **A simple, fixed-height rectangular desk, about 48" wide** (up to ~55" only if the closet door still clears it), with an open top and room for legs underneath.
 No hutch, no built-in shelves crowding the surface, no pegboard.
 Plain table-style desks like this run roughly $80-150 at Amazon, Home Depot, Wayfair, or IKEA.
 That's it for now.
 Everything below can wait and gets added to the existing desk.

 ### Phase 2 — Get the monitor off the surface